-I joined the Gallery in 2010 following my graduation from The Courtauld Institute of Art where I completed my post graduate diploma in Easel Painting Conservation at The Courtauld Institute of Art.
-During my three years’ formal training in painting conservation I undertook placements at English Heritage, Liverpool Museums and Manchester City Art Galleries, the latter with the support of the Association of Art Historians’ Voluntary Work Fund.
-I have also worked for private paintings conservation studios in London and Bristol.
+I joined the Gallery in 2010 after completing my post graduate diploma in Easel Painting Conservation at The Courtauld Institute of Art.
+During my three years’ formal training I had placements at English Heritage, Liverpool Museums and Manchester City Art Galleries, the latter with the support of the Association of Art Historians’ Voluntary Work Fund.
 I completed my undergraduate degree in Art History and Italian in 2004 at the University of Leeds and have been an accredited conservator (ACR) with the Institute of Conservation (ICON) since 2016.

 My published research investigates rigid insert systems as a means of supporting canvas paintings and protecting them from vibration and environmental variations.
 Testing materials such as polyesters, acid free card, adhesives and foamcore boards was part of the research which reviewed appropriate methodologies for non-contact and removable supports.

 Past studies apply material science to the degradation of artists’ media that accounts for efflorescence and whitening of modern paintings.
 Using established analytical methods such as cross-section paint analysis, scanning electron microscopy and scientific theory I was able to explain surface changes that had been noted on twentieth-century paintings in a historic house.
 My research revealed how modern paintings can be affected by changes in environmental conditions.

 ‘Vibration management for canvas paintings: a review of rigid stretcher insert systems, their materials and application’ in ‘Current Technical Challenges in Painting Conservation’, Angelina Barros D'Sa, Lizzie Bone, Rhiannon Clarricoates and Helen Dowding (eds), 2015, Archetype Publications